-Born in Harlem, New York.
 Ric is currently based in Oslo, Norway.
 He also works out of Kigali, Rwanda.

 A graduate of the City University of New York, he earned a Bachelor of Arts in Communications - Media Studies, January 1989.
 He studied painting before switching to photography because of a need to realistically document his awareness of our shared humanity.
-The issue came into focus for him as a teenager, while listening as concerned adults complained of the media's consistent portrayal of blacks and Latinos as “Other.”
+The issue began to come into focus, during his youth in Harlem, New York, while listening as concerned adults complained of the media's consistent portrayal of blacks and Latinos as “Other.”
 These complaints helped him to understand how who we are can shape how we see.

 And despite how we see - experience has taught him - people are the same everywhere: we have similar fears, cry similar tears, celebrate loved ones and friends, encounter the sufferings of sickness and old age, and eventually mourn our dead.
 Such are the universality of issues which bond us as a world community.

 Ric's work is distributed by ZUMA Press.
 His editorial photographs have appeared in Le Nouvel Observateur (L'OBS), Jeune Afrique, The Guardian, IRIN News, The New York Times and NBC.News.com.